cwi-dis/cwipc_test/readme.md

 There is a script `installall-win.sh` that will try to install all VRtogether releases.

 Installing the third party dependencies has to be done manually.
 Currently the information on what to install is scattered around the various *README* files of all the modules.

-### streaming pointclouds

-There is a script `stream-using-pcl2dash.sh` that will start *pcl2dash* to grab pointclouds from the realsense2 camera (or watermelons) and compress them and dash encapsulate them.
-It will also start a dash server on port 8000.

-You should edit the script to reflect the pathnames on your system before running it.

 ### Building everything from source